Breast surgery and breastfeeding (Part 3)

 When a breastfeeding mother or her physician finds a lump in the breast, the question of what to do arises.
 In breastfeeding mothers, the most common reasons for a lump in the breast would likely be the following:

-– And all sorts of benign lumps not related to breastfeeding, which may include a fibroadenoma, benign cysts, papilloma, fat necrosis, hamartomas.
+There are also several sorts of benign lumps not related to breastfeeding, which may include a fibroadenoma, benign cysts, papilloma, fat necrosis, hamartomas.

 Unfortunately, it is also possible for a mother to develop breast cancer while breastfeeding.

-Here is a not uncommon situation as described by a breastfeeding mother:
+The following story is a not uncommon situation as described by a breastfeeding mother:

 “Two lumps were found in my breast during my pregnancy, and it was recommended I get them biopsied.
 I got the core biopsy done at ten days postpartum.
 I have had constant milk leakage from the incision site (6 days now).
 Yesterday I soaked through 4 hospital maxi pads.
 I went to the doctor today and was told that the lumps were benign fibroadenomas, and to wait 1 week to see if the leaking stops, and if it doesn’t, I’ll need to stop breastfeeding altogether.
 She said if I wait longer, I’m at high risk for infection & mastitis.
 I don’t want to stop breastfeeding, and I’m wondering how often milk duct fistulas heal on their own.
 Just want your opinion and what you recommend.”